george-hawkins/arf-drone/README.md

 I went with the Pixhawk version from Unmanned Tech UK as they seem more engaged in the whole scene than many other suppliers, they are linked to as a supplier on the pixhawk.org site and are mentioned favorably on other sites.
 I bought it bundled with a [Ublox Neo-M8N GPS module](https://www.unmannedtechshop.co.uk/ublox-neo-m8n-gps-with-compass/) and an [APM power module](https://www.unmannedtechshop.co.uk/high-voltage-apm-power-module-with-3a-ubec/).
 TODO: and telemetry kit?

-<a id="connector-note"></a>Note: apparently the HobbyKing Pixhawk uses different connectors to those used by other manufacturers - and its power modules definitely uses an XT60 rather than the T-plug that's assumed for batteries etc. here.
+<a id="connector-note"></a>Note: apparently the HobbyKing Pixhawk isn't connector compatible with other makes (see [where to buy section](https://pixhawk.org/modules/pixhawk#where_to_buy) on pixhawk.org, though I haven't been able to confirm this from any other source).

 Flight stack
 ------------